rainloreley/SpicaFlagServer/README.md

       - "uid": UID of the user
       - "ring": Ring/Flag that the user selected
       - "createdAt": Don't worry about that, it's just when the database entry got created

+## Add to your own application

+Idk why you would do that but ok.
+There's not much to pay attention to, but I'd be nice if you can add all flags that are supported.
+Please make sure to use the right flag stripe colors, just google the flag and get the right color values for it.

+If you wanna add the supporter flag, you obviously can't google "Spica supporter flag", so here is how it looks like:

+4 Stripes, divided equally

+Colors:

+- Stripe 1: #F39C12
+- Stripe 2: #8E44AD
+- Stripe 3: #E74C3C
+- Stripe 4: #3498DB

+Make sure to show the "Support flag" option only if the user is allowed to use it.

 ## Contributing

 I'm too lazy to add a description or file for how to contribute now, just be nice to everyone and don't try to add some stupid shit.